Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 4 Maret 2025 18.21.26 UTC
+- WIB: Selasa, 4 Maret 2025 19.50.07 UTC
-- WITA: Selasa, 4 Maret 2025 19.21.26 UTC
+- WITA: Selasa, 4 Maret 2025 20.50.07 UTC
-- WIT: Selasa, 4 Maret 2025 20.21.26 UTC
+- WIT: Selasa, 4 Maret 2025 21.50.07 UTC

 Kutipan Inspiratif:
-"I don't care what the haters and naysayers say.
-If they make jokes about me, I'll laugh because they'll probably be funny."
+"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"

-Kategori: funny
+Kategori: friendship